NREL/EnergyPlus/design/FY2023/NFP-RulesetModelDescriptionPhase2.md

 #### Coil Sizing Details - Coil Connections ####

+This is an addition to an exisiting report using predefined tables.

 A new table under the current Coil Sizing Details report called "Coil Connections".
 Each row would be a coil:

 - Coil Name